 Undergraduate English majors pursuing the B.A. in English, both tracks, are required to submit a portfolio of writing done for English classes at WCU (Transfer students should submit only work undertaken for WCU English courses).
-You submit your portfolio via the Dropbox found in the English Majors' Forum site on D2L.
+You submit your portfolio via the Portfolio dropbox found under the Assessment for Graduating Seniors tab on the English Majors' Forum site on D2L.